ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 ## Server Name Handling

-When resolvers are designated using queries for "resolver.arpa" {{bootstrapping}}, the name of the Designated Resolver is sent via the Server Name Indication extension of TLS {{?RFC8446}} for both DoT and DoH, and the host in the URI for DoH.
+Clients MUST NOT use "resolver.arpa" as the server name either in the TLS Server Name Indication in TLS ({{?RFC8446}}) for DoT or DoH; or in the URI host for DoH requests.

-Clients MUST NOT use "resolver.arpa" as the server name.
-Clients can either use IP address of the designating Unencrypted Resolver or the TargetName in the ServiceMode SVCB record as the server name.

-Designated resolvers that support authenticated discovery MUST accept the IP address of designating Unencrypted Resolvers as the server name for DoT and DoH.
+Designated DoH resolvers that support authenticated discovery MUST accept the IP address of designating Unencrypted Resolvers as the URI host.
+Clients MAY use either the IP address or the TargetName in the ServiceMode SVCB record as the URI host.

 # Security Considerations